nanodlp/docs/manual/remote-slicing.md

 5. NanoDLP on Windows start processing.
 6. NanoDLP on Raspberry Pi get status update from Windows version.
 And wait until slicing get completed.
 7. NanoDLP on Raspberry Pi fetch prepared data.

+## Troubleshoot

+You need to add inbound connection exception on your firewall to make NanoDLP on your PC/Mac accessible, usually your OS will ask for permission upon running NanoDLP but if it does not, you need to do it manually.